Pages viewed:

 Ergonomics Boxy

 Kodak's focus on the amateur market was convenience beginning with its first Brownie camera.
 In the 1960s, Kodak introduced the 126 drop-in plastic film cartridge, and not long after other manufacturers jumped into the game.
-Most were simple view-and-click cameras, but several camera makers (mostly German) went above and beyond what others offered.
+Most were simple point-and-click cameras, but several camera makers went above and beyond what others offered.
 The German-made Rolleiflex SL26 is one of those cameras.

-Featuring a lineup of three interchangeable lenses (actually, front lens groups all based on the Tessar design), a sturdy metal body and easy match-needle metering, this was one of the better SLR designs in the 126 film format.
+Featuring a lineup of three interchangeable lenses (actually, bayonet-mount front lens groups all based on the Tessar design), a sturdy metal body and easy match-needle metering, this is one of the better SLR designs for the 126 film format.

-Compared with other SLRs, it was small and boxy.
+Compared with other SLRs, the Rolleiflex SL 26 is both small and boxy.
 The tip of the right-side film advance sits neatly above the viewfinder.
 The shutter button is where you expect it to be.
 There is no need to rewind the film, which made for a very clean top deck.

-The film advance requires a very long throw, and requires a medium amount of force.
+The film advance requires a very long throw and a moderate amount of force.
 But it has to advance the film, as well as tension the Synchro-Compur shutter.
 The camera, unlike other German cameras, has a rapid-return mirror.

 Despite its small size, I found the camera very easy to use, and images snapped in and out of focus quite easily in the viewfinder, which is plenty bright.
-There is no split image, just a central spot, so it does take some care.
+There is a central split image surrounded by a generously sized ground glass collar on a fine-grid fresnel screen.
 A true hot shoe makes it easy to use almost any flash unit.

 A 625 mercury cell (now using a zinc-air battery) provides power for the cadmium-disulfide meter.
 The shutter is purely mechanical, so if the battery dies, you can continue shooting.
 Like most Synchro-Compurs, it offers an expansive range of speeds for a camera of this type running from 1/2 second to 1/500 plus B.

 The camera itself isn't particularly quiet.
 In fact, it's loud, considering that it uses a leaf shutter.
 In a prior disassembly, I know why.
-There is an incredible amount of machinery packed into this camera that allows for open-aperture match-needle metering and its rapid-return mirror -- all coupled to a leaf shutter in a small SLR.
+There is an incredible amount of machinery packed into a small camera that that allows for open-aperture match-needle metering and a rapid-return mirror -- all coupled to a leaf shutter.
+In fact, The SL26 does what most 35mm SLRs do but in a body that is half as wide.

-In addition to the stock Tessar, there were two others lenses: a 32mm wide angle and 85mm portrait lens.
-I have the wide angle, and I've been very pleased with its performance.
+In addition to the stock Tessar, there were two Pro-Tessar lenses: a 28mm wide angle and 80mm portrait lens.
+I have both and have used the 28mm.
+I was pleased with its performance.

-It's a nice little camera, hampered only by the limited availability of 126 film and processing.
+It's an excellent little camera, hampered only by the loose manufacturing tolerances of the 126 Instamatic cartridge, as well as the limited availability of 126 film and processing.